 Graduate students conducting thesis or dissertation research under the supervision of a faculty member who is not a member of their area training committee must arrange to have a "co-adviser" or co-supervisor from the area training committee.
 (The two faculty members are listed alphabetically by the Graduate School.)
-In this situation, two of the remaining committee members should be from within the student's training area resulting in a five-member committee (2 co-advisers, 2 additional inside/inside members and one outside member).
+In this situation, two of the remaining committee members should be from within the student's training area resulting in a five-member committee (2 co-advisers, 1 inside/inside member, 1 inside/outside member, and 1 outside member).